systematic-magic/pmc-docs/docs/source/citation-data.rst

 - If full citation-data is present, then suggest correction to include full citation-data to the reference.

 .. image:: /_static/pic19_cit_dat_corrections.png
-   :alt: Max number of authors
+   :alt: Ahead of print corrections